Television in Spain: Cable

 Digital cable is slowly replacing the aging analog service of the major cable provider Vodafone.
 Telecable, a cable ISP operating in Asturias has begun trials for 1000 mega bytes per second service and is the first to broadcast HD channels.

 R, a cable operator in Galicia, has completely switched pay TV to digital (DVB-C) by 2008 but free channels are simulcast as analog services, so users without a set-top box can watch them (including most free-to-air channels available on digital terrestrial TV in each location).

 Satellite

 Digital satellite services has existed since 1997 from Astra and Hispasat satellites.
 The Movistar Plus+ pay platform has carried some HDTV tests on Astra 19.2°E on 16 June 2005.
 This platform (before Canal+) has a lot of exclusives channels as "#0" by February 2016 without having to pay the licence of the brand Canal+.

 A high definition version of Canal+ 1 (Canal+ 1 HD) formerly called "#0"; started on 29 January 2008, and ended on 31 July 2023, which is now replaced by Movistar Plus+, which is started broadcasting on 1 August 2023, together with HD versions of Canal+ Deportes (now Movistar Deportes) and Canal+ DCine (now Movistar Drama) broadcast from Astra 1KR.

-Internet services

-Available streaming service providers include Netflix, Amazon Prime Video, Max, SkyShowtime, Movistar Plus+, DAZN, FlixOlé, Filmin, Rakuten TV or Disney+.
-Atresmedia and Mediaset España launched their own pay services: Atresplayer Premium and Mitele Plus, respectively, which are upgraded versions of their freely available services Atresplayer and Mitele offering exclusive content on-demand.
-Free streaming services also include RTVE's RTVE Play and Pluto TV.